Truncated triakis tetrahedron: Geometry

 This polyhedron is one of the polyhedra studied in 1935 by Michael Goldberg as a possible solution to the isoperimetric problem of maximizing the volume for a given number of faces (16 in this case) and a given surface area.
 For this optimization problem, the optimal geometric form for the polyhedron is one in which the faces are all tangent to an inscribed sphere.
 Despite the connection with Goldberg, this polyhedron is not a Goldberg polyhedron, because it has only tetrahedral symmetry rather than the icosahedral symmetry of the Goldberg polyhedra.

 The pentagons of this polyhedron cannot be regular pentagons, because if they were then the hexagonal faces would not be flat.
 As a polyhedron that has near-regular but not regular faces, it is an example of a near-miss Johnson solid, "the closest near miss with higher than prismatic symmetry".

 A combinatorially equivalent (but not necessarily geometrically congruent) polyhedron can be constructed from a triakis tetrahedron by truncating the order-6 vertices.
 The truncated vertices become four hexagon faces, and the obtuse triangles of the triakis tetrahedron are truncated at their acute vertices into pentagons.

+Hexakis Truncated Tetrahedron

+The dual of the truncated triakis tetrahedron is called a hexakis truncated tetrahedron.
+It is constructed by augmenting the hexagonal faces of a truncated tetrahedron with pyramids.